Active Exploration via Autoregressive Generation of Missing Data: Experiments

 \section{Experiments}

-We evaluate our approach in a synthetic setting and in a semi-realistic news recommendation setting.
-We focus on settings with binary outcomes and rewards ($R(Y_t)=Y_t \in \{0, 1\}$) as the news dataset we build on has binary click/no-click outcomes.
-We aim to focus this section on the main insights, deferring some details and additional experiments to Appendix \ref{sec:exp_details}.
-We begin with two practical implementation techniques:
+We evaluate our algorithm in a synthetic setting and in a semi-realistic news recommendation setting.
+We focus on settings with binary outcomes and rewards ($R(Y_t)=Y_t \in \{0, 1\}$) since the news dataset we build on has binary click/no-click outcomes.
+Both settings satisfy the structural assumptions introduced in Section~\ref{subsubsec:assumptions}, so that the version of TSAR implemented is Algorithm~\ref{alg:Thompson_sampling_generic} using Algorithm~\ref{alg:posterior_sample} as a subroutine.
+Additionally, in both settings, the methodology for obtaining $\widehat p$ is as described in Section~\ref{sec:pretrainHistorical}.
+Additional details and results are in Appendix \ref{sec:exp_details}.

-\paragraph{(1) Bootstrapping Training Data.} The offline dataset $\Dtrain$ often contains sequences shorter than the target horizon $T$.
-To improve predictions on longer sequences, we train on bootstrapped sequences created by sampling rewards with replacement.
-This approach both improves the model's predictions and promotes exchangeability (Assumption \ref{assump:exchangeable}).

-\paragraph{(2) Truncating Generation Lengths.} For large population sizes $T$, generating all missing outcomes is computationally expensive.
-We therefore modify PS-AR to generate only $m$ missing outcomes per action and use their average to estimate $\hat{\mu}_t^{(a)}$.
-Our experiments show this approximation remains effective when $m$ is sufficiently large (See Figure~\ref{fig:mind_m} in Appendix~\ref{app:psarTricks}).
+In Section~\ref{sec:synthetic_experiments} we use a synthetic setting to validate our approach and see that with our pretraining strategy, our algorithm almost exactly matches the decision-making performance of a classical version of Thompson sampling with a correctly specified Bayesian model.
+Then, in Section~\ref{sec:MIND}, we demonstrate our method scales to a news recommendation setting where articles are associated with text headlines, and where $\widehat p$ incorporates a language model.